With rules about pregnancy medications constantly changing, it can feel overwhelming to know what to do when you’re feeling sick.

 The second subsection of the new label is titled “Lactation.”

 This part of the label includes information for women who are breastfeeding.
 Information such as the amount of the drug that will be present in breast milk and the drug’s potential effects on a breastfeeding infant is provided in this section.
 Relevant data is also included.

 Females and males of reproductive potential

 If you’re not sure whether or not a medication is safe to take during pregnancy, ask your doctor.
-Also ask about updated studies, as medication categories can change with new research.
+Also, ask about updated studies, as pregnancy drug labels can change with new research.

 Chaunie Brusie, BSN, is a registered nurse in labor and delivery, critical care, and long-term care nursing.
 She lives in Michigan with her husband and four young children and is the author of “Tiny Blue Lines.”